calvinchai/NetCage/readme.md

 ## TODO:
 - [ ] Add a `--verbose` option
 - [X] Track all child processes
+- [X] Support IPv6
+- [ ] Support more network system calls
+- [ ] Support add rule in arguments
-- [ ] Support IPv6
+- [ ] Support non-standard IPV6 address
 - [ ] Support Listening
 - [ ] Support domain names
 - [ ] Support port filter
 - [ ] Support wildcard

-**Version:** 1.0.0
+**Version:** 1.1.0
 **License:** MIT

 ---

 ## Description

 NetCage is a user-level network access control tool designed to provide network access restrictions for processes, particularly in environments where you don't have root access or are in incompatible containers.
-Unlike traditional methods such as iptables or firewalls, NetGuardian offers an alternative approach to ensure your processes remain within defined network parameters.
+Unlike traditional methods such as iptables or firewalls, NetCage offers an alternative approach through Ptrace to ensure your processes remain within defined network parameters.

 ---